niti-go/Minneapolis_City_Directories_OCR/README.md

 <em>Separating text into individual records.</em>
 </p>

+I noticed that indented lines are typically a continuation of the record on the previous line, while non-indented lines mark the beginning of a new entry.
 Since I have the JSON output, which also contains word position, I would modify the text file to indicate whether each line is indented or not.
-Indented lines are typically a continuation of the record on the previous line.

-(For more specifics: I would create a data point for each first word in a line.
-I would use K-means clustering with 2 means on the x-position of the points.
-Since all lines start with either an indent or not, one mean would be the x-position of indented lines, and one mean would be the x-position of non-indented lines.)
+To identify the indents, I would create a data point for each first word in a line.
+I would run a means-clustering aalgorithm with 2 means on the x-position of the points.
+Since all lines start with either an indent or not, one mean would be the x-position of indented lines, and one mean would be the x-position of non-indented lines.

 Also, I can use the fact that lines starting with a lowercase are usually a continutation of the previous line.

 Next, I would need to identify different fields within a record.
-Commas can help in separating some fields, and I can use NER to improve confidence in the "name" and "spouse" fields.
+Commas can help in separating some fields, and I can use NER to improve confidence in the the name and spouse fields.
 Addresses are usually numbers and end in an abbreviation like "av" or "s".
-Also, a page in the 1900 directory contains a dictionary of abbreviations ("rms" = "rooms", "b" = "boards", "smstrs" = "seamstress"), which can help with identifying occupation and residence type.
+Also, a page in the 1900 directory contains a dictionary of abbreviations (e.g. "b" = "boards", "smstrs" = "seamstress"), which can help with identifying occupation and residence type.
+If the line contains a ditto mark, the last name is copied from the previous record.

 ## Additional Notes